When you enter a formula into Excel, it recognises it as a pattern as opposed to numbers.

 Want to learn more about Font formatting?
 Follow this article to find out more.

-To try this out and learn more like this, attend our Excel Essentials training course.
+To try this out and learn more like this, attend our Excel introduction training course in London or Guildford.